ossamaazzaz/machine_learning_coursera/README.md

 Finally, by the end of this week, there is a programming assignment that requires using Octave, we'll be talking about it in detail in the next section of this file.

 ## week 3:
+In this week, I've got an introduction to the notion of classification, the cost function for logistic regression, and the application of logistic regression to multi-class classification.
+As well as the overfitting problem and regularization, which helps prevent models from overfitting the training data.

 ## week 4: